Perceiving Permissions

 chmod u+s [program]

 But be careful!
-Giving the SUID bit to an executable can give attackers a possible attack vector to become root.
+Giving the SUID bit to an executable owned by root can give attackers a possible attack vector to become root.
 You will learn more about this in the Program Misuse module.

-Now, we are going to let you add the SUID bit to the /challenge/getroot executable in order to spawn a root shell for you to cat the flag!
+Now, we are going to let you add the SUID bit to the /challenge/getroot program in order to spawn a root shell for you to cat the flag yourself!

 This scoreboard reflects solves for challenges in this module after the module launched in this dojo.